H0merJayS1mpson/DeepOBS-Cluster/README.md

 ## For Infos on Deepobs see:

 * [Deepobs Documentation](https://deepobs.readthedocs.io/en/v1.2.0-beta0/) - The DNN Optimizer Benchmark suite
-* [Custom Deepobs](https://github.com/H0merJayS1mpson/deepobscustom) - The DNN Optimizer Benchmark suite modified to be able to run the PAL Optimizer (see [PAL-Optimizer](https://github.com/cogsys-tuebingen/PAL) for further information) as well as allowing to modify the testproblems by altering the weight initializations of the testproblems DNN.
+* [Custom Deepobs](https://github.com/H0merJayS1mpson/deepobscustom) - The DNN Optimizer Benchmark suite modified to be able to run the PAL Optimizer (see [PAL-Optimizer](https://github.com/cogsys-tuebingen/PAL) for further information).
+Additionally the customized deepOBS-version allows to modify the testproblem by altering the weight initializations of the testproblem's DNN.

 ## Acknowledgments